mkotte/COVIDwoke/README.md

 ## Description

 COVID woke seeks to elevate the public information environment by presenting necessary information that is accessible and easy to understand.
-This application uses third party API software technology methods which allow the user to view detailed and complete statistics, and the current COVID climate between multiple regions.
+This application uses third party API's which allow the user to view detailed, regularly updated and complete statistics.
+To asses the current COVID climate between multiple regions.
 Our goal is to empower and inspire humans to live with elevated integrity, mindfulness, and respect.

 ## Features